robgolding/old.robgolding.com/source/_posts/2011-11-27-django-in-production-part-2---background-tasks.markdown

 [example Supervisor configuration][celery-supervisor] files, which can be adapted to suit the particular needs of a production setup.

+This configuration can be added to the same file which contains the application server's program directives.
+This keeps all the daemons for an application neatly together in one file.

 ### Worker Nodes

 In development, a Celery worker would typically be spun up in another terminal